All-Star Game yanked from Georgia in response to voting law - WHIZ News

 Kemp called it a “knee-jerk decision” that means “cancel culture and woke political activists are coming for every aspect of your life, sports included.
 If the left doesn’t agree with you, facts and the truth do not matter.”

-“This attack on our state is the direct result of repeated lies from (President) Joe Biden and Stacey Abrams about a bill that expands access to the ballot box and ensures the integrity of our elections,” Kemp said in a statement.
+“This attack on our state is the direct result of repeated lies from (President) Joe Biden and Stacey Abrams about a bill that expands access to the ballot box and ensures the integrity of our elections,” Kemp said in a statement, referring to the Democratic candidate whom he narrowly defeated in the 2018 election.
 “I will not back down.
 Georgians will not be bullied.”

 Delta CEO Ed Bastian labeled the law “unacceptable,” while Coca-Cola chief executive James Quincey called the legislation a “step backward.”

-After MLB pulled the All-Star Game out of Atlanta on Friday, the Atlanta Braves issued a statement saying the team was disappointed.
+The Atlanta Braves issued a statement Friday saying the team is disappointed by Manfred’s decision.

+Los Angeles Dodgers manager Dave Roberts, who is to coach the National League All-Star team, applauded the MLB for moving the game from Georgia.

+“I think in a world now where people want and need to be heard — and in this particular case, people of color — for Major League Baseball to listen and do something about it, to be proactive, it sets a tone,” Roberts said.

-Meanwhile, Abrams, who has championed voting rights since her narrow election loss to Kemp in 2018, blasted the new law.
+Abrams, who has championed voting rights since her loss to Kemp, blasted the new law.
 The Democrat is being closely watched to see if she seeks a rematch against Kemp in 2022.

 Atlanta Mayor Keisha Lance Bottoms, a Democrat, said she supports the MLB’s decision.
 Atlanta will no doubt share in the economic loss, though the Braves’ home stadium is now located outside the city, in suburban Cobb County.